TharushaDilmith/react-testing-app/README.md

 # act
 to ensure that all updates related to React components (such as state changes, effects, etc.) are processed and applied before moving on to the next o peration in your test.

+## improve code quality

+# eslint
+check bugs and suggest code

+# prettier
+format the codes

+# husky
+use prettier and eslint before the commit changes before push it checks the all test cases

+# link-staged
+check staging files